 But I always think it’s important to incorporate a mix of activities in your itinerary so you get a well-rounded taste of any destination—and also to, at times, steer clear of crowds.
 Thus, here are a few iconic New Orleans experiences—and substitutes for when you need something beyond the classics.

 You Already Know: Café du Monde.
 Located right on Jackson Square in the French Quarter, it’s popular for its beignets and coffee, a deadly combination for a sweets’ lover like me, and it’s been going strong since 1862 so you know it’s good.
 There’s also usually a pretty long line, and sometimes you just don’t have time to wait.
+(Then again, they’re open 24 hours a day and a great spot to stop over after a night at the Frenchman, so you do you!)

 You Already Know: Cajun Encounters swamp tour.
 The nearby Honey Island Swamp is rife in local color, and you know you’ve always wanted to encounter an alligator in the wild.